|

 Now, I realize that there may be some exaggeration here, and I

 apologize.
-But it is really amazing how large a small thing like
+It's really amazing how large a small thing like

 exactly what I'm talking about.
 (This type of thing seems to be